 Purpose: To support doctoral study in the following fields at specified NPSC-member institutions: astronomy, chemistry, computer science, geology, materials science, mathematics, physics, and some engineering fields.
 Women and/or members of historically underrepresented minority groups are encouraged to apply.
 Candidates must be U.S. citizens, have a gpa of at least 3.0 and be: current seniors, or candidates for a terminal MA, or returning to school with no more than an MA, or first year graduate students in a Ph.D. program.

 Award: $16,000 per year, renewable.
 Fellows are required to accept two years of relevant, paid summer employment.

-Deadline: November 2012 (exact date TBA).
+Deadline: December 9, 2016.
 Applicants should take the GRE in June following the junior year, or, at the latest, November 1 of the senior year, and should instruct ETS to send the scores to code R4417.
 Important: Candidates must also make separate application for admission directly to NPSC-member schools.

 Contact: For further information, including the application and a list of NPSC-member schools, visit www.npsc.org.

 Purpose: To support up to three years of research-based graduate study in science, technology, mathematics, or engineering.
 Applicants must be U.S. citizens or permanent residents.
 Women, students with disabilities, and students from other underrepresented groups are strongly encouraged to apply.